Lisa A. Pierson, DVM

 Contacting Pet Food Companies

-To ensure the most current values for any food, you will need to contact the company that manufactures it.
-However, please be aware that it can be like pulling teeth to get usable information from the pet food companies.
+Unfortunately, it can be like pulling teeth to get usable information from pet food companies.
 Some companies are better than others but you have to be persistent with many of them.

 If a company does not willingly divulge TNA information, then I will not use their products.